Beekeeping Clothing – A Complete Guide

 Kids dressed in protective bee clothing image.

 Recently ventilated beekeeping suits have become popular.
 Especially here in the South.
-It gets HOT in a bee suit in South Carolina during summer.
+It gets HOT in a bee suit in South Carolina – beekeeping is no fun in hot weather.

 The premise of the ventilated suits is that they consist of 3 layers of fabric with a special waffle or mesh layer.
 This gives the fabric a depth that is too thick for a bee stinger to reach your skin.

 All of the ventilated suits are a little heavy.
 Mine is very high quality.
 I have had it for years and expect it to last for many more.
-If you are truly interested in full suits be sure to check out my Best Beekeeping Suit article .
+If you are truly interested in full suits be sure to check out my beekeeping suit guide .

 Man inspecting bee colony wearing white beekeepers jacket image.